-Burley Street Brewhouse is a small brewery based in the Fox and Newt pub, so obviously this is where you can most readily find the beers, but don’t forget it’s sister pub The Packhorse by the University.
+Burley Street Brewhouse was originally a small brewery based in the Fox and Newt pub, which is where you can most readily find the beers, but don’t forget it’s sister pub The Packhorse by the University.
+The beers are currently brewerd by Nomadic Beers at their Sheepscar premises.
 The range starts with a dark Mild (Monza 3.5%) and goes through several bitters including the popular blonde beer Laguna Seca (4.0%) plus a few specials every now and then.
 Check out their website www.burleystreetbrewhouse.co.uk

 Hungry Bear Brewery is situated above the restaurant of the same name in Meanwood.
 This is a modern restaurant, serving modern British cuisine, and to compliment the food the upstairs nano brewery produces up to 90 litres of bottle conditioned beer.
 There are usually up to 8 different bottled beers available together with a recently added facility for one beer “on tap."
 An off licence has also recently been granted to enable you to take home your favourite beer.
 Find their current beers here: www.thehungrybear.co.uk

 Kirkstall Brewery Company started production early in 2011 not very far from the original Kirkstall Brewery.
 There are three regular pale beers, all quite hoppy, and a rich dark porter.
 It did not take the brewery long to win awards, in fact their first batch was a gold medal winner.
 This is just the beginning as there are plans for a range of seasonal and one off beers are planned.
 Keep up to date by visiting www.kirkstallbrewerycompany.com